 Course rigor goes hand in hand with grades when evaluating an applicant – you can’t really look at one without considering the other.

 If you’ve got a perfect 4.0 but you’ve avoided taking honors or AP courses, college admissions officers will wonder why, when you’re clearly academically capable of more challenging work, you have chosen to avoid taking difficult courses.
 Are you, perhaps, not up to the challenge?
-Maybe you’re unmotivated or are scared of failure.
+Are you unmotivated?
+Are you scared of failure?
 None of these descriptors helps your chances of admission.

 Just as it’s not a good idea to take super easy classes to snag that perfect GPA, it’s also not a good idea to overload yourself on really hard classes and tank your GPA.
 If, for example, you take 6 AP classes your junior year but you barely scrape a C in each of them, you’re not really showing college admissions officers how great you are at taking on challenges – you’re showing them that you don’t know just how much of a challenge you can handle, that your awareness of your own skills is limited, and that you may have a tendency to bite off more than you can chew.
 Again, not descriptors that make colleges line up at your doorstep.